barbazul/1kfa/mod_guide_player.md

 With a disadvantage, do the same thing, but use the **worst** result.

+Acting against a foe that has advantage is mechanically identical to your character having disadvantage.

 ### Multiple Advantages / Disadvantages

-For a given flip, you may be instructed to add two advantage cards or two disadvantage cards.
+Advantage or disadvantage can stack.
+Flips can accumulate up to 2 advantage or 2 disadvantage.
 This means you flip **3 cards in total** and take the **best** or **worst**, respectively.

-No flip may use more than 3 cards in total, so adding advantage cards beyond 2 is just ignored.
+No flip may use more than 3 cards in total, so adding advantage beyond 2 is just ignored.

 It is possible a situation might arise where you are instructed to both "flip with advantage" and "flip with disadvantage".